bhagyesh18/BigQuery-Google-Cloud-Platform/README.md

 Simple Demo of Google BigTable Cloud Platform using google Authentication.

-Use Google BigTable API and Google oauth API for google Authentication.
+Use Google oauth API for google Authentication.

+Use Google BigTable API for accessing BigTable Service.

 Demo Of Big Query
 We can get data from Google Bigtable using BigQuery in cloud.Google.com.
 Simple Example.